Knebler/automated-student-attendance-system-fyp/README.md

-# Project Name: Automated Student Attendance System
+# Automated Student Attendance System

 A full-stack web application built for a school project demonstrates the integration of generative AI within a modern, secure web environment.
 The project uses Python and Flask on the backend, MySQL for data storage, Bootstrap for a responsive user interface, and Firebase for authentication.